tldr-pages/tldr/pages/linux/virt-viewer.md

 # virt-viewer

 > Minimal graphical interface for a virtual machine (VM).
-> NOTE: 'domain' refers to the name, UUID or ID for the existing VMs (See: tldr virsh).
+> Note: 'domain' refers to the name, UUID or ID for the existing VMs (See: tldr virsh).
 > More information: <https://manned.org/virt-viewer>.

 - Launch `virt-viewer` with a prompt to select running virtual machines: